zjzshyq/shiny_chatgpt/README.md

-# shinychatgpt - ChatGPT Clone with Shiny
+# ChatGPT Clone with Shiny on R

 ### The OpenAI Playground - ChatGPT Clone with Shiny application is built using the R programming language and the Shiny framework.